utdata/icj-class/sass/sass-03.md

 - Go into `new-styles.scss` and copy/cut all the lines for base elements ... i.e. those not in the `.nav` and `.content`.
 Add those lines to `_base.scss`.
 - Go into `new-styles.scss` and copy/cut all the lines for the `.nav` calls.
 Note that these are inside a `.container` call, so you'll need to add that to `_nav.scss`, and the paste these .nav calls inside that.
 - Do the same for all the `.content` calls into the `_content.scss` file.
 - Lastly, add @import calls into `new-styles.scss` for our partials.
+These @import calls will connect your partial scss folders with your `new-styles.scss`.
 Each should be formulated like this:

 ```scss
 @import 'base';
 ```

-Note that you don't need the underscore or the `.scss` with these import designations, as Sass assumes it already.
+Note that you don't need add the underscore or the `.scss` with these import designations, as Sass assumes it already.

 Make sure these imports come _AFTER_ your variables, because this CSS still cascades, and the variables are used by the imports.